Welcome to #StayHomeSummer with Usborne!

 Week Three's theme was Seaside Adventures!

-This week we are going to the seaside, so grab your sunglasses and your bucket and spade, we’re going to be making paper boats, ice cube treats and creating peaceful pencil drawings and much more, but watch out for those pesky sharks!
+For week three we went to the seaside, so grab your sunglasses and your bucket and spade, we’re going to be making paper boats, ice cube treats and creating peaceful pencil drawings and much more, but watch out for those pesky sharks!

 Lara Bryan, one of the authors of the Never Get Bored books, introduced the week's theme below!
 Print off or write out the tick-list and see how many you can complete!

 Whether you have a garden outside or you're making a mini garden inside, it is time to grab some wellies, maybe a bug catcher too and prepare to get muddy!
-This week we will be making a rainbow in a jar, flying paper planes, learning how to fold and fly a kite and playing stuck in the mud!
+We will be making a rainbow in a jar, flying paper planes, learning how to fold and fly a kite and playing stuck in the mud!

-Darran Stobbart, author of 100 Things to Know About Planet Earth and Biggest..Fastest...Tallest..., introduces this week's theme below.
+Darran Stobbart, author of 100 Things to Know About Planet Earth and Biggest..Fastest...Tallest..., introduces the week's theme below.
 Print off or write out the tick-list and see how many you can complete!